 The Importance of Seawall Inspection

-Seawall inspection is critical to the structural integrity of your seawall and to look for any evidence of drainage soils.
+Seawall inspection is critical to the structural integrity of your seawall and to look for any evidence of drainage soils and seawall erosion.
 If there is evidence of drainage soils, they can move toward structures and pose a risk for human life.
-The inspection usually starts by exploring options to determine how to restrict the water inflow and the proper soil remediation method to use to stabilize your seawall.
+The seawall erosion inspection usually starts by exploring options to determine how to restrict the water inflow and the proper soil remediation method to use to stabilize your seawall.

 This process is essential due to the tides and waves from the ocean that causes pressure on seawalls.
 Seawater can find a way to flow through cracks and defects in your seawall; therefore, those areas should be repaired as well.
 Seawalls are designed to keep seawater from flooding your home, but they do not last forever and should be inspected bi-annually at a bare minimum.